keb721/configtools/README.md

 tip4p
 -----

-Usage : `tip4p <xmolfile> <style>`
+Usage : `tip4p <xmolfile> <tip4p_style> <output_style>`

 Reads an xmol file containing (1) a list of cell vectors on line 2 and (2) a list of coordinates for oxygen and hydrogen atoms in any order.
-Adjusts and outputs these to be consistent with the tip4p rigid water model with style being either tip4p, tip4p/Ice or tip4p/2005.
-Output includes the coordinates of the massless charge site in the H-O-H bisector.
+Adjusts and outputs these to be consistent with the tip4p rigid water model with style being either tip4p, tip4p/Ice, tip4p/2005 or tip4p/long (recommended parameters for use with long range Coulombic solver).
+This can output for either dlpoly, gromacs, lammpsm (output includes the coordinates of the massless charge site in the H-O-H bisector), or lammps (output only includes oxygens and hydrogens).
+By default the gromacs topolgy file is written as ``tip4p_gromacs.top''.

 xmol2config
 -----------